 - Unusable tripod socket.

 All of those problems have solutions, but I didn't see a payoff in fixing them.
+Analog photography takes up more time than digital, so I'm not going to invest that time in a camera I don't care for.

 I develop my own film.
 While that cuts down on costs, shooting 120 film is still expensive.

 After factoring in my time to develop and scan, I would rather have a camera with greater functionality.
+If you only plan to own the 166B for long enough to shoot a few rolls of film through, that can be a good way to have some fun.

 - Yashica Mat-124G